shizhengLi/Learning-English-With-TED/README.md

-# Learning English
+# Learning English From TED

 This repo contains materials about studying English.

-- TED: learning notes of TED speech
+- TED: learning notes of TED speeches

-- Books: vocabulary, grammar, writing, etc.
+- Books: books of vocabulary, grammar, writing, etc.